 Mistake #1: Mixing Bleach And Ammonia

 Never ever mix bleach and ammonia!
 This one is first on the list for a reason, because it’s the biggest no-no of them all!
-Combining bleach and ammonia creates toxic chloramine gas that can chronic breathing problems or even death.
+Combining bleach and ammonia creates toxic chloramine gas that can cause chronic breathing problems or even death.

 When it comes to heavy-duty cleaning ingredients like bleach and ammonia, the best rule of thumb is to never mix them with anything but water.
 Safety first!